dmsc/fastbasic/manual.md

   address _from_ to address _to_.

-  The `MOVE` version copies from the lower address to the upper address, the `-MOVE` version copies from upper address to lower address.
+  The `MOVE` version copies from the lower address to the upper address;
+  the `-MOVE` version copies from upper address to lower address.

-  The difference of the two statements is in case the memory ranges overlap, if _from_ is lower in memory than
+  The difference between the two MOVE statements is in case the memory ranges overlap;
+  if _from_ is lower in memory than
-  _to_, you need to use `-MOVE`, else you need to use `MOVE`, otherwise the result will no be a copy.
+  _to_, you need to use `-MOVE`, else you need to use `MOVE`, otherwise the result will not be a copy.

   `MOVE a, b, c` is equivalent to: